Canon G1 X Mark III versus Panasonic GX850

 The Canon PowerShot G1 X Mark III and the Panasonic Lumix DMC-GX850 (labelled Panasonic GX800 in some countries) are two digital cameras that were announced, respectively, in October 2017 and January 2017.
 The G1X Mark III is a fixed lens compact, while the GX850 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (G1X Mark III) and a Four Thirds sensor.
 The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark III and the Panasonic GX850.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G1X Mark III – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon G1 X Mark III and the Panasonic GX850 is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1X Mark III – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX850 is notably smaller (22 percent) than the Canon G1 X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the GX850 does not feature any corresponding weather-sealing.